-A pattern that appears in all rows of a matrix contains little information.
-Therefore, we extract the largest common pattern of a matrix in a scan of the matrix, which can be incorporated with the decomposition discussed above.
+2) Common Pattern Extraction: A pattern that appears in all rows of a matrix contains little information.
+Thus, we extract the largest common pattern of a matrix in a scan, which can be incorporated with the decomposition discussed above.
 In the scan, we maintain the current common pattern P of the scanned rows.
 Assume r is the next row in the scan.
 The next largest common pattern is simply defined as $P \wedge r$.

-Figure 6.
+Fig. 6.
 Matrix representation of XMARK